 Set up SSL encryption

-Encrypt the data passed between FileMaker Server or FileMaker Cloud for AWS, FileMaker clients, ODBC and JDBC applications, and REST API clients by using SSL technology.
+Encrypt the data passed between FileMaker Server or a FileMaker Cloud product, FileMaker clients, ODBC and JDBC applications, REST API clients, and OData clients by using SSL technology.
 An SSL certificate is a data file provided by a certificate authority (CA) that digitally identifies the sender, receiver, or both parties of a secure transaction.
-SSL certificates are installed on machines running FileMaker applications to provide secure connections between FileMaker Server or FileMaker Cloud for AWS and FileMaker clients.
+SSL certificates are installed on machines running FileMaker applications to provide secure connections between FileMaker Server or a FileMaker Cloud product and FileMaker clients.